-• Fixed agricultural tax
+Fixed agricultural tax

 According to effective legislation, the Ukrainian consolidated companies of the Group involved in production, processing and sale of agricultural products may opt for paying fixed agricultural tax (FAT) in lieu of income tax, land tax and some other local taxes if the revenues from sale of their own agricultural products constitute not less than 75% of their total (gross) revenues.
-The FAT is assessed at 0,15% on the deemed value of the land plots owned or leased by the entity (as determined by the relevant State authorities).
-As at 30 June 2015, 6 of the companies comprising the Group were elected to pay FAT (2014: 8).
+The FAT is assessed at 0,81% (0,45% in 2015) on the deemed value of the majority of the land plots owned or leased by the entity (as determined by the relevant State authorities).
+As at 30 June 2016 5 of the companies comprising the Group were elected to pay FAT (30 June 2015: 6).